MShel/PyChatBot/README.md

 * weather
 * recipe
-* exit
-* reminder
 * joke
 * help
+* exit

-exit is used to exit any plugin(since plugins are "sticky" - once you in it is assumes you use this plugin unless you mention another one or exit)
+Exit is used to exit any plugin(since plugins are "sticky" - once you in it is assumes you use this plugin unless you mention another one or exit)